 Most sexual assaults are committed by people who are close to the victim.
 According to UN Women’s 2017 report, The Trial of Rape, 91% of rape survivors in Thailand reported knowing the perpetrator beforehand.

 Fear of being attacked by a stranger in a public place is legitimate.
-However, in focusing only on this type of case, we fail to even scratch the surface of the much larger problem, and paint an innacurate picture of what rape looks like.
+However, in focusing only on this type of case, we fail to even scratch the surface of the much larger problem, and paint an inaccurate picture of what rape often looks like.
+Factors like grooming, coercive control, emotional abuse and imbalanced power dynamics can be disarming for anyone, no matter how much self-defense training they’ve had.

 Framing Sexual Assault as a Women’s Problem